-Deleted: engines
+Deleted: March

-STATE AGENCY: GENERAL DEFINITIONS].
+Env-A XXXX.04 Definitions.
+Unless otherwise expressly defined in this section, the terms used in this regulation shall be defined by reference to [OTC STATE AGENCY: GENERAL DEFINITIONS].
 As used in this regulation, the following terms shall, where the context permits, be construed as follows:

 - (1) "Airport ground support equipment" means mobile diesel-fueled nonroad compression ignition engines used to service and support aircraft operations.
 Ground support equipment performs a variety of functions, including but not limited to: aircraft maintenance, aircraft fueling, pushing or towing aircraft, transporting cargo to and from aircraft, loading cargo, and baggage handling.
 Ground support equipment includes, but is not limited to, equipment types such as baggage tugs, belt loaders, and cargo loaders; - (2) "Farming equipment" means any appliance used directly and principally for the purpose of producing agricultural products, including horticultural products, for sale and use or consumption off the premises.
 This definition includes any equipment or machinery used primarily in preparation of land, planting, raising, cultivating, irrigating, harvesting, or placing in storage of farm crops.
 This definition also includes any equipment or machinery used primarily for the purpose of feeding, breeding, management and sale of, or the produce of, livestock, poultry, fur-bearing animals or bees, or for dairying and the sale of dairy products.
-This definition also includes any equipment or machinery used primarily in any other agricultural or horticultural use or animal husbandry or any combination thereof; - (3) "Idling" means, for purposes of a nonroad diesel engine, that the engine is running while the nonroad equipment is not moving and is not performing any other function for which it was designed.; - (4) "Locomotive" means a self-propelled diesel-powered vehicle, for pulling or pushing freight or passenger cars on railroad tracks; - (5) "Marine vessel" means any diesel-powered vehicle that is used, or capable of being used, as a means of transportation on water except amphibious vehicles; - (6) "Military equipment" means equipment that meets military specifications, is owned by the U.S. Department of Defense and/or the U.S. military services or its allies, and is used in combat, combat support, combat service support, tactical or relief operations or training for such operations; - (7) "Nonroad diesel engine" means: - (A) with the exceptions discussed in paragraph (B), a nonroad diesel engine is any internal combustion engine that utilizes diesel fuel as its fuel source:
+This definition also includes any equipment or machinery used primarily in any other agricultural or horticultural use or animal husbandry or any combination thereof; - (3) "Idling" means, for purposes of a nonroad diesel engine, that the engine is running while the nonroad equipment is not moving and is not utilized in whole or in part for the necessary and work-related mechanical or electrical operation for which it was designed; - "Locomotive" means a self-propelled diesel-powered vehicle, for pulling or pushing freight or passenger cars on railroad tracks; - (5) "Marine vessel" means any diesel-powered vehicle that is used, or capable of being used, as a means of transportation on water except amphibious vehicles: - (6) "Military equipment" means equipment that meets military specifications, is owned by the U.S. Department of Defense and/or the U.S. military services or its allies, and is used in combat, combat support, combat service support, tactical or relief operations or training for such operations; - (7) "Nonroad diesel engine" means: